 Also, the indicator can help you in showing the number of campaigns that people don’t open the message.

-Monitoring the non-open can help you in discovering the elements which don’t work well.
+Monitoring the non-open can help you discover the elements which don’t work well.

-So you can pair this with data and A/B testing efforts, you can use this for improving the performance of emails.
+So you can pair this with data and A/B testing efforts, and you can use this to improve the performance of emails.

 It can help you in changing the small things so you can boost the increase in the open rate.

 You need to track the email link and its performance, and there is no formula for doing that.